Vasectomy Reversal: Before Your Surgery

 The doctor makes two small cuts (incisions) on both sides of the scrotum.
-Then he or she joins the two ends of the tube called the vas deferens.
+Then the two ends of the tubes are joined.
 Sperm can now move through this tube to the penis.

 You may go back to work or your normal routine in 1 week.
 Lie down as much as you can for the next week.